-OVERVIEW: The Moore Foundation's biggest environmental focus is on conservation.
-But Moore gives money to various organizations that are tackling environmental and energy issues from different angles, particularly through scientific research.
+OVERVIEW: The Moore Foundation's largest environmental interest concentrates on conservation.
+However, Moore supports various organizations that tackle environmental and energy issues from different angles, specifically through scientific research.

 IP TAKE: The foundation supports wildlife conservation programs and humane societies, but does not accept unsolicited proposals; however, it allows individuals to submit 100 word (or less) inquiries by email.
 Moore does not have a specific climate change grantmaking program.

 PROFILE: The Gordon and Betty Moore Foundation is only as old as the millennium itself—Intel co-founder and “Moore’s Law” originator Gordon Moore and his wife, Betty Moore, launched the foundation in 2000.
 This San Francisco-based institution has amassed a multi-billion personal fortune and a charitable-giving track record of hundreds of millions of dollars a year, more than half of which goes to environmental causes.
 It says that everything it does is guided by "impact, integrity, disciplined approach and collaboration."
 It invests in patient care, the San Francisco Bay area, science, and environmental conservation.